ProtonMail/apple-fusion/README.md

 ### Installation <a name="installation"></a>
 #### CocoaPods

-1) fusion is available through CocoaPods.
+1) `fusion` is available through CocoaPods.
 To install it, simply add the following line to your Podfile:

 ```ruby
    pod 'fusion'
 ```
 Then run `pod install` in the project directory to install.

+#### Swift Package Manager

+2) `fusion` is available through SPM.
+To install it, simply add this github url to your project under the package dependencies.

 ### Usage <a name="usage"></a>